ischrauwen-lab/Biorepository/RNAseq_Analysis/Differential_Splicing/rMats/README.md

 # rMats

 This script uses the software [rMats-turbo](https://github.com/Xinglab/rmats-turbo).
-It uses it via the [McFonsecaLab/rMats docker](https://hub.docker.com/r/mcfonsecalab/rmats) which was pulled via singularity.
+It uses it via the [McFonsecaLab/rMats docker](https://hub.docker.com/r/mcfonsecalab/rmats) which was pulled as a singularity.

 ## Scaffold Protocol For rMats Script: